mukundbabbar/forms-app/README.md

 # forms-app

-This repository is for forms-app microservice.
+This repository is for forms-app microservice which is used to send SMS to a Twilio verified phone number

 ## Prereq -
 Configure following environment variables